lmberkhout/ProjectFiles/sexual_harassment_policy.md

 ## Reporting an Incident

-Any member of the HERA Collaboration who believes that she or he has been subjected to harassment should reach out for help.
+Any member of the HERA Collaboration who believes that she or he has been subjected to harassment or discrimination or has witnessed someone else being subjected to harrassment or discrimination should reach out for help.
 Resources available include:

  - Your research mentor or supervisor
  - The HERA PI at your site